Spain’s National Register for Short-Term Rentals

 -

-A Unique Identification Number.
+A Unique National Identification Number.
 Any property intended for short-term rental must obtain a registration number through the national platform.
 This applies to entire properties, individual rooms, and even boats used as holiday accommodations.

 -